-- 4 core courses (12 credits) - 2 capstone project courses (6 credits) - Note that for Academic Year 2019-2020, students completing the capstone need to complete INFM-737 (3 credits) and an elective related to their specialization (3 credits).
+- 4 core courses (12 credits) - 2 capstone project courses (6 credits) - Note that for Academic Year 2020-2021, students completing the capstone need to complete INFM-737 (3 credits) and an elective related to their specialization and/or focus area (3 credits).
 INFM-736 will not be offered. - 6 elective courses (18 credits) - o 3 of these 18 credits must fulfill the Advanced Technology requirement.
-Designated Advanced Technology courses are listed on the specialization checklist. - Specializations are opportunities to focus the elective credits; more info on specializations can be found on our website and on pages 12-14 in this handbook.
+Designated Advanced Technology courses are listed on the specialization checklist. - O Specializations and focus areas are opportunities to align elective credits; more information can be found on our website and on the next several pages of this handbook.